hrreeb/Genome-Seminar-F24/README.md

 # Link to project Rmarkdown
 Independent project assignment looking at gene expression in belly and head feathers in Gouldian finches.

+Unfortunately, none of these links work.
+In the repository, the file called ""

 This .html file may be too large to view [Gouldian_Genome_Project.html](Gouldian_Genome_Project.html)